-Packages of frozen garden peas are sometimes used to cool aching muscles, and even to soothe black eyes (though this is not the origin of black-eyed peas).
-But for anyone dealing with cancer, or cooking for someone who is, peas – fresh or frozen — are definitely for eating.
+Packages of frozen garden peas are sometimes used to cool aching muscles, and even to soothe black eyes, though this is not the origin of black-eyed peas.
+But for anyone in the cancer community, peas – fresh or frozen — are definitely for eating.

 Three types of peas are widely available in most markets.
 Garden (English) peas, sugar snap peas, and snow peas.
-Garden peas come in several sizes, the smallest, ‘petits pois’ being the sweetest, while the largest are usually skinned and dried to end up as split peas for soup.
+Garden peas come in several sizes, the smallest, ‘petits pois’ being the sweetest, while the largest are usually skinned and dried, destined to be split peas for soup.

-Peas are often bought frozen, but in the summer you can buy them fresh and pop them out of their pods.
-Sugar and snap peas are picked before they reach maturity and are especially tender, so the entire pod can be enjoyed.
-They are also sweeter than garden peas, making them perfect for healthy, cancer-combatting snacks.
-So pass the peas, please!
+Garden peas are often bought frozen, but in the summer, you can buy them fresh and pop them out of their pods.
+Sugar and snap peas are picked before they reach maturity, making them tender and sweet.
+Don’t bother shelling these kinds of peas as the pods provide fiber and lots of nutrients.
+Snack on the pod and all!

 All fresh peas should have firm, green pods free of blemishes.
-With garden peas, size matters: bigger isn’t better, so look for pods with small to medium peas inside; you can generally guess their size from the bumps on the pod’s surface.
+With garden peas, bigger isn’t better, so look for pods with small to medium peas inside.
+You can generally guess pea size from the bumps on the pod’s surface.

 Frozen peas are a great standby when fresh peas aren’t available.
 Frozen fruits and vegetables lose their locked-in nutrients when gradually thawed, so to get the most benefit from their nutritional punch, always cook peas straight from frozen, whether adding a handful to a recipe or cooking them on their own as a side.